Where do cats sleep? Create the perfect sleeping spot

 While most cats don’t seem to have a problem with snoozing, often fitting in an impressive 16 hours a day, some still need a little help finding the purrfect conditions for nodding off.
 To make sure your moggy is getting plenty of sleep, here are some tips for making your home a cat-friendly snoozing paradise.

-1. Provide plenty of options
+1. Cats change where they sleep so provide plenty of options

 Cats like to regularly switch between different sleeping locations to protect themselves from fleas and other parasites, so it’s best to provide them with a few different beds situated around the house.
 If you have more than one cat, makes sure each moggy has a few different beds they can call their own.
 Cats are solitary and so typically they don’t like to share, unless they are a bonded pair.